AdamSobieski/Argumentation/README.md

 For public groups, mailing-list servers, archives, and related knowledgebases could be [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), interconnected and synchronized in the sense of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
 End-users would, then, be able to receive periodic [digests](https://en.wikipedia.org/wiki/Email_digest) or [interactive dashboards](https://en.wikipedia.org/wiki/Dashboard_(computing)) summarizing developments and events of interest to them from across federated public mailing lists.

 Internet forums are also capable of federation.
 Examples of such software include [Lemmy](https://join-lemmy.org/) and [NodeBB](https://nodebb.org/).

-With respect to the comparison of message models as pertaining to [Activity Streams](https://www.w3.org/TR/activitystreams-core/) and [ActivityPub](https://www.w3.org/TR/activitypub/), the [`Object`](https://www.w3.org/TR/activitystreams-core/#object) type supports attachments and allows a MIME content type, [`mediaType`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-mediatype), to be specified.
-The default value for this `mediaType` property is `text/html` and it is presently unclear whether the `Object` type supports multipart content (e.g., `multipart/mixed`, `multipart/related`, `multipart/alternative`).
-If not, perhaps [`Collections`](https://www.w3.org/TR/activitystreams-core/#collections) of `Objects` could be of use in these regards.